wilderfield/webcam-client/README.md

 # Webcam-Client
 This repo provides software for users to deploy an application that captures frames from a webcam, and upload's them to a user specified server via HTTP form post request.
-By using Electron, node, and javascript ... this software can be run on any hardware platform.
+By using Electron, node, and javascript ... this software can run on any hardware platform.

 ## End Goal
 <p align="center">